 This IELTS writing task 1 sample is a pie chart.
-Below the pie chart is a model answer written by an IELTS instructor.
+Below the pie chart is a model answer.

 The pie charts show the amount of revenue and expenditures over a year of a children’s charity in the USA.
 Overall, it can be seen that donated food accounted for the majority of the income, while program services accounted for the most expenditure.
 Total revenue sources just exceeded outgoings.